Gain skills and confidence with our online training

 “I’m paying my bills on time, I’m saving money, and I have a banking account that I keep up with.
 I quit spending money on things that I didn’t need to have.”

-Join other ministry leaders from around the country for a 6-week online course with coaching from an expert Lead Trainer
+Join other ministry leaders from around the U.S. and Canada for a 7-week online course with coaching from an expert Lead Trainer.

 If you’re not completely satisfied with this training within 30 days of your purchase, we will give you a full refund.

 What you’ll learn during Faith & Finances training:

 Get a sample of Faith & Finances curriculum